panjamo/text_highlighter/README.md

 - **Slash Commands** for user interaction
 - **RwLock** for thread-safe state management
 - **HashMap** to store highlight patterns by category
-- **Color cycling** through predefined highlight colors
+- **Color cycling** through predefined highlight colors (ready for when API supports it)
-- Internal pattern storage for future highlighting capabilities

 Highlight patterns store:
 - Pattern text
-- Assigned color
+- Assigned color (for future highlighting)
 - Case sensitivity setting
 - Whole word setting
 - Regex flag

-### Implementation Notes
+### Implementation Limitations

 The extension works by:
 1. Storing highlight patterns in memory when `/highlight` is called
 2. Supporting toggle behavior (calling highlight with the same pattern removes it)
 3. Managing multiple highlight patterns with different colors
-4. **Pending Zed API enhancements**: Visual highlighting of matched text is not yet possible
+4. Providing detailed instructions for using Zed's built-in search as a workaround

+**Workaround Workflow:**
+1. Use `/highlight` to store patterns
+2. Use Zed's Ctrl+F/Cmd+F search to actually see the highlighting
+3. Use F3/Shift+F3 to navigate between matches

+### Current Implementation vs. Future Goals

+#### Current Implementation:
+1. Stores highlight patterns in memory when `/highlight` is called
+2. Supports toggle behavior (calling highlight with the same pattern removes it)
+3. Manages multiple highlight patterns with different colors
+4. Provides guidance on using Zed's search as a workaround

+#### Future Goals (when API allows):
+1. Direct visual highlighting without requiring manual search
+2. Multiple highlight colors applied simultaneously
+3. Navigation between different highlight patterns
+4. Automatic persistence of highlights between sessions

-Currently, this extension tracks patterns internally but cannot apply visual highlights until Zed enhances its extension API with text decoration capabilities.
+Until Zed enhances its API with text decoration capabilities, use the workarounds described above.

 ## License